 As mentioned in the section on wild parrot diet, parrots naturally eat seeds in all their stages of development.
 Among that are sprouted seeds, which are much more nutritious than dried.
 The best part?
 You can easily sprout a whole range of seeds and legumes at home.

 Sprouting is done by putting the seed on a wet paper towel, which you can then put on a light windowsill.
 Wait overnight and the nutrient content will already have shot up!
 You can also wait even longer, until small sprouts appear.
 Just make sure to keep the paper towel lightly moist.
+You can find more detailed instructions in the post on sprouting seeds for parrots.

 Some super easy sprouting options are: